aras-p/aras-p.hugo/content/blog/2018/12-mentoring.md

 #### Isn't all that just hypothetical philosophizing?

 Maybe.
 I don't know.
-I do know that for many years, most of our job ads had requirements that none of the original Unity founders, and many of the early employees would not satisfy :)
+I do know that for many years, most of our job ads had requirements that the Unity founders, and many of the early employees would not satisfy :)

 It's hard to *prove* it without forking reality sometime in the past and picking an alternate history -- but you *could* imagine